denzil-daniels-204525918/Price-aggregator-comparison-app/README.md

-# Welcome to ShopSmart
+# Price aggregator comparison app

-### ShopSmart the preferred pricing app that aggregates and compares pricing and specials from major grocery stores, helping users find the best deals on food and beverages.
+### A pricing aggregator and comparison application that aims to consolidate information from major grocery stores, allowing users find the best deals on food and beverages in a central location.

 ## Key Features